 Boa constrictors are a tropical species, and need an average humidity of 55-75%, as measured by a digital probe hygrometer placed in the middle of the enclosure.
 It’s also helpful to install a humid hide for your snake somewhere on the cool side of the enclosure, lined with moistened sphagnum moss.
 Always having a humid retreat is essential!

-Misting your snake’s enclosure with a sprayer first thing in the morning and again at night will help create the right humidity levels.
-If you need more, installing a cool mist humidifier connected to a hygrostat can be helpful.
+Misting your snake’s enclosure with a sprayer each night and again in the morning (if needed) will help create the right humidity levels.
+If you need more, running a cool mist humidifier connected to a hygrostat overnight can be helpful.